Developerayo/awesome-cloudinary/README.md

   Image manipulation is hard.
 Handling images in the long term is even harder but not with Cloudinary.
 - [Interactive Product Page with React and Cloudinary](https://scotch.io/tutorials/interactive-product-page-with-react-and-cloudinary) -
-  Consumers today expect to have the ability to customize products they purchase online.
+  Consumers today expect to have the ability to customize the products they purchase online.
 - [How to upload multiple images with Cloudinary and Node JS](https://scotch.io/@codebyomar/how-to-upload-multiple-images-with-cloudinary-and-node-js) -
-  In this post we are going to create a backend Node JS server that uses the cloudinary library to upload multiple images at once.
+  In this post, we are going to create a backend Node JS server that uses the cloudinary library to upload multiple images at once.
 - [Leveraging React for Easy Image Management with Cloudinary](https://scotch.io/tutorials/leveraging-react-for-easy-image-management-with-cloudinary) -
   React is a good tool when it comes to building flexible and reusable UI components.
 - [Build Your Own Giphy Clone with React and Cloudinary](https://scotch.io/tutorials/build-your-own-giphy-alternative-with-react) -
-  Wouldn’t it be awesome if you could build your own Giphy Alternative in about the same amount of time it takes to eat your frosted flakes?
+  Wouldn’t it be awesome if you could build your own Giphy Alternative in about the same amount of the time it takes to eat your frosted flakes?
 - [Deliver the Perfect Image to Every User with Cloudinary](https://scotch.io/tutorials/deliver-the-perfect-image-to-every-user-with-cloudinary)
   We'll be taking a look at the new features Cloudinary has announced that make image manipulation and delivery so much simpler.